scottpetrovic/krita-org-hugo/README.md

 ## Dependencies

-- Hugo: Command line tool used to build project (https://gohugo.io/getting-started/installing/) Rrun command to verify that hugo is installed when done hugo version
+- Hugo: Command line tool used to build project (https://gohugo.io/getting-started/installing/)

+There is no installer for Hugo when you download it.
+The executable you download is a command line application.
+You will need to add executable location to your PATH environment variables.
+This will allow the computer to understand and use the hugo command line tool.

+Run command to verify that hugo is installed when done
+    hugo version

 ## Building and launching

 Open the root location in something like Visual Studio Code, or just navigate via command line/terminal window.
 Type the following:

-    hugo server -D
+    hugo server

 This will build and run the project under a localhost.
 The command line output will tell you the URL that is being used.
 Hugo also has a watch process, so changes that are done will be updated.
 The -D flag includes posts that are marked as drafts